 - Discontinued for the Netherlands on July 1, 2026

-- Still required if your routes pass through Luxembourg or Sweden
+- Still required if your routes pass through Luxembourg or Sweden.
+(Denmark already left the Eurovignette on 1 January 2025, so once the Netherlands exits, Luxembourg and Sweden are the remaining Eurovignette countries.)

 MRB — Motorrijtuigenbelasting (Dutch motor vehicle tax)